QuantEcon/cbc_2024/wednesday/jax_intro.md

 id(a)
 ```

+In general it's better to avoid mutating arrays --- more discussion below.

++++

 ## Random Numbers

 Random numbers are also a bit different in JAX, relative to NumPy.

+### Controlling the state

 Typically, in JAX, the state of the random number generator needs to be controlled explicitly.